oemof/oemof-solph/docs/installation_and_setup.rst

 Check the solver installation by executing the test_installation example (see :ref:`check_installation_label` ).

 Other commercial solvers like Gurobi or Cplex can be used as well.
-Have a look at the `pyomo documentation <https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers>`_ to learn about which solvers are supported.
+Have a look at the `pyomo docs <https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers>`_ to learn about which solvers are supported.

 Windows